Theme

 LEANN is a local-first retrieval project framed around private RAG use and lower storage overhead, with the repository describing it as a way to run retrieval on a personal device while using less storage.

 The repository presents LEANN as a local-first retrieval project centered on private RAG use and lower storage overhead.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is